Safety alert 01/2017 - Raw asbestos found in empty sea containers

 - Ensure any asbestos remediation is conducted in accordance with legislative requirements, including using an asbestos removalist with the appropriate licence.

-- Asbestos Safety and Eradication Agency – Imported products containing asbestos
+- Asbestos and Silica Safety and Eradication Agency – Illegal asbestos imports – safety alerts and recalls

 - Department of Immigration & Border Protection website - Prohibited asbestos imports